-We now point out that in regards to the definition of mass, there exists a sequence of surfaces that attains the supremum and for which the limsup may be replaced by a limit. \begin{prop} There exists a sequence of surfaces $\{\Sigma_n\}$ converging in $C^1$ to $\Sigma$ such that
+We also point out that in regards to the definition of mass, there exists a sequence of surfaces that attains the supremum and for which the limsup may be replaced by a limit. \begin{prop} [Proposition 55 of \cite{jauregui}] There exists a sequence of surfaces $\{\Sigma_n\}$ converging in $C^1$ to $\Sigma$ such that

-\end{prop} The proof, appearing in \cite{jauregui}, is essentially a diagonalization argument applied to a maximizing sequence of sequences $\{\Sigma_n\}_i$.
+\end{prop} The proof is a basic diagonalization argument applied to a maximizing sequence of sequences $\{\Sigma_n\}_i$.